-- Sociology in the City, the name of our Facebook page and Twitter feed, is an excellent and easy way to stay connected to Sociology.
-We use it to highlight happenings in the department, staff and student news, as well as external academic and cultural events around London. - The Sociology in the City wordpress blog contains longer pieces by or about staff and issues relating to Sociology. - Our Open Research Series public events take place two or three times a semester and are a chance for students to hear researchers talk about their work in different areas of Sociology and Criminology.
-Events are very informal and a great opportunity to discuss ideas outside the classroom! - The Students' Union Sociology and Criminology societies are run by and for students, and does the things that students want to do - trips, film screenings, debates, campaigns, parties.
+- Westminster Sociology, the name of the sociology Facebook page and Twitter feed, is an excellent and easy way to stay connected to Sociology.
+The Sociology team use it to highlight happenings in the department, staff and student news, as well as external academic and cultural events around London. - The Westminster Sociology wordpress blog contains longer pieces by or about staff and issues relating to Sociology. - Research seminars take place regularly during the semester and are a chance for students to hear researchers from Westminster and other universities talk about their work.
+Events are very informal and a great opportunity to discuss ideas outside the classroom! - The Students' Union Sociology and Criminology societies have in previous years been run by and for students, to do the things that students want to do trips, film screenings, debates, campaigns, parties.